krashr-ds/iot-blockchain/README.md

 Experiments for practicum using Raspberry Pi, Apple iPhone and blockchain

-The code in this repository is the intellectual property of Kyle Rasku
+The code in this repository is the intellectual property of K. Rasku